rudyrooman/Relay-Teams-Orienteering/README.md

 # Relay-teams-orienteering
 Create the best possible orienteering relay teams for your club

-Select specific branches for different relay types
+Select specific folders for different relay types

-Each branch includes *.dat ( relevant data for your club),
+Each folders includes *.dat ( relevant data for your club),
                      *.mod ( model description including all constraints and target function in AMPL language), *.run ( script in AMPL),
                      README.md ( in Dutch) describing rules for this type of Relay competition.